FuzzySQL: Uncovering Hidden Vulnerabilities in DBMS Special Features with LLM-Driven Fuzzing: Motivation

 \subsection{Under-Tested Features in Modern DBMSs}

-While traditional database fuzzers primarily target general-purpose SQL statements such as \texttt{SELECT}, \texttt{INSERT}, and \texttt{CREATE TABLE}, modern DBMSs expose a broader attack surface through system-level features that manipulate internal state and metadata.
-Listing~\ref{lst:motivation_example} presents a minimal SQL sequence that triggers a persistent crash in MySQL by misusing such special-purpose statements.
+Traditional database fuzzers mainly focus on general-purpose SQL statements such as \texttt{SELECT}, \texttt{INSERT}, and \texttt{CREATE TABLE}.
+However, modern DBMSs expose a much broader attack surface through SQL-accessible system features that manipulate internal metadata, runtime modes, and persistent execution state.
+Listing~\ref{lst:motivation_example} shows a minimal SQL sequence that triggers a persistent crash in MySQL by exercising such under-tested feature interactions.

-These features include operations for toggling system modes (e.g., \texttt{READ ONLY}), managing replication state (e.g., \texttt{BINARY LOGS} and \texttt{GTID}), and maintaining internal statistics (e.g., \texttt{UPDATE HISTOGRAM}).
-Although invoked less frequently than standard DML and DDL statements, they directly interact with core DBMS subsystems and global execution state.
-Each statement in Listing~\ref{lst:motivation_example} is syntactically valid and semantically reasonable in isolation.
-However, their specific combination exposes a subtle control-path vulnerability in MySQL’s metadata lock management.
-In particular, toggling \texttt{READ ONLY} mode and updating table histograms interact with metadata locks maintained by the dictionary subsystem, while resetting binary logs alters session-level replication state.
-When followed by a regular \texttt{INSERT}, these interactions violate internal lock invariants and trigger an assertion failure in the metadata lock checker.
+In this paper, we use \emph{under-tested DBMS features} to refer to functionalities that are vendor-specific, version-evolving, or operationally uncommon, yet directly affect core DBMS subsystems.
+Representative categories include configuration and state toggles (e.g., \texttt{READ ONLY}), replication and logging controls (e.g., \texttt{BINARY LOGS} and \texttt{GTID}), and optimizer or statistics maintenance operations (e.g., \texttt{UPDATE HISTOGRAM}).
+Thus, the challenge is broader than covering rare syntax alone: these features typically require non-trivial semantic preconditions and often interact with sensitive internal subsystems such as metadata management, replication logic, and statistics maintenance.

-More critically, triggering this vulnerability leads to persistent state corruption that survives across subsequent executions.
-Even after restarting the server, later queries result in immediate crashes, indicating a lasting impact on internal state rather than a transient fault.
-This example demonstrates that under-tested DBMS features can interact in unexpected ways, producing severe and state-dependent failures that are difficult to expose through traditional statement-level fuzzing.
+The example in Listing~\ref{lst:motivation_example} illustrates this challenge.
+Each statement is syntactically valid and semantically reasonable in isolation, yet their particular combination exposes a subtle vulnerability in MySQL’s metadata lock management.
+Specifically, toggling \texttt{READ ONLY} mode and updating table histograms affect metadata locks maintained by the dictionary subsystem, while resetting binary logs modifies session-level replication state.
+When followed by a regular \texttt{INSERT}, these accumulated effects violate internal lock invariants and trigger an assertion failure in the metadata lock checker.
+More importantly, the bug is state-dependent and persistent.
+Once triggered, it corrupts internal state in a way that survives subsequent executions: even after restarting the server, later queries may still crash immediately.
+This example shows that feature-related DBMS bugs are hard to expose not simply because such statements are less frequently generated, but because they require the fuzzer to jointly cover feature-specific constructs, satisfy their semantic preconditions, and preserve the execution history in which harmful interactions emerge.